 - a.
 Ambulance services that meet the following criteria are excluded: - 1.
-That do not meet coverage guidelines outlined in the Ambulance Services description in Covered Services; or - 2.
+That do not meet coverage guidelines as outlined under Ambulance Services in Covered Services; or - 2.
 That are not Medically Necessary and reasonable; or - 3.
 Transport to a more distant Hospital solely for the member's convenience, regardless of the reason, or to allow the Member to use the services of a specific Physician or Specialist.
 BlueCross will pay the base rate and mileage for a Medically Necessary ambulance transport to the nearest medically appropriate facility.
 If the transport is to a facility that is not the nearest medically appropriate facility, the member is responsible for additional cost incurred to go to the Member's preferred facility; or - 4.
-If the member is medically stable and the situation does not involve an Emergency; or - 5.
-Transport from a Hospital in connection with a hospitalization outside the United States. - b.
-Any and all travel expenses such as, but not limited to: transportation, lodging and repatriation.
-For persons travelling outside the BlueCross network area, and particularly if you travel outside the United States, we recommend you purchase travel insurance that covers medical expenses and, where possible, the cost of repatriation.
+If the member is medically stable and the situation does not involve an Emergency; or